-The South East Cold Stores, which comprises of the sites at Bury St. Edmunds (freehold), Braintree (leasehold), Gillingham (long term leasehold at a peppercorn rent) and East Kent (leasehold) performed on par with 2014.
+The South East division, which comprises the sites at Bury St. Edmunds (freehold), Braintree (leasehold), Gillingham (long term leasehold at a peppercorn rent) and East Kent (leasehold) performed below the same period last year.
+Contribution was mainly impacted by a refurbishment programme at the Bury St Edmunds site, which we completed in December 2016.